Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Numerical results

 The free parameters of the Weeks method ($\sigma$, $b$) are identified using (\ref{optimization}).
-The error is estimated while using $N_s = 7000$ and $11$ equally spaced points for $\sigma \in[0.1, 2000]$ and $11$ equally spaced points for $b \in[0.1,90]$ for rigid boundary conditions and frequency-independent boundaries with $Z_s = 15000$ kgs$^{-1}$m$^{-2}$ and $Z_s=2000$ kgs$^{-1}$m$^{-2}$.
-Figure \ref{fig:parameters} shows the results where the pair of parameter values that provide the lowest error are marked with a red dot.
-Results show a clear region where the parameters provide a lower error.
-Thus, the parameters could be chosen for any value that lie inside this region.
-For the rigid boundary case this region is smaller, whereas it is found to be larger once some absorption occurs at the boundary.
+The error is estimated using $N_s = 7000$ and $11$ equally spaced points for $\sigma \in[0.1, 2000]$ and $11$ equally spaced points for $b \in[0.1,90]$ for rigid boundary conditions and frequency-independent boundaries with $Z_s=2000$ kgs$^{-1}$m$^{-2}$.
+Figure \ref{fig:parameters} shows the results and the pair of parameter values that provide the lowest error are marked with a red dot.
+Contour lines present the error in $dB$ given by $10\log_{10}(|p_{Time}-p_{Laplace}|)$.
+The parameters can be selected for those values that lie inside the region where the error is the minimal.
+For the rigid boundary case this region is smaller, whereas it is found to be larger once some absorption is added at the boundary.
 As $Z_s$ decreases, i.e., increasing the absorption at the boundaries, the region becomes larger.
-This finding relieving from an acoustical point of view, as it is very rare to use perfectly rigid boundaries in room acoustics, in most cases some absorption is present at the boundary.
-Moreover, for $Z_s=15000$ kgs$^{-1}$m$^{-2}$ (Figure \ref{sfigz15000:4}) the error is higher than for $Z_s=2000$ kgs$^{-1}$m$^{-2}$ (Figure \ref{sfigz2000:3}).
-This is due to the fact that the impulse response is longer and more complex frequencies $N_s$ are needed to decrease the error.
-In this analysis the same number $N_s$ is needed to investigate how the parameters change with the different boundary conditions.
-However, $N_s$ can be chosen to fulfill the accuracy requirements for the more critical case.
-Note that larger $N_s$ values increase the region where the error is minimized.
-Figure \ref{sfigrbc:32} illustrates this fact when doubling $N_s$.
+This finding is good news from an acoustical point of view, as in most cases some absorption is present at the boundary, making the choice of the two free parameters less crucial.